mcraiha/CommonSecrets/SPECIFICATIONS.md

 #### Key identifier

-Base64 encoded UTF-8 string, is used to pair one KDF entry to this note secret
+Base64 encoded UTF-8 string, is used to pair one KDF entry to this file entry

 #### Algorithm